IgY supports calves against rotavirus infections

 Figure 1: Solis Max shows mitigation capacity in in vitro trial (%)

-In a recent trial of 416 day-old Vencobb-430 broilers, premium product Mastersorb Gold has demonstrated its ability to support animals coping with multiple mycotoxin challenges.
-For broilers challenged with 200 ppb AFB1 and 350 ppb OTA, Mastersorb Gold supplementation resulted in 4.3% higher average daily weight gain than the challenged group, a higher body weight on day 42 and a 2% better feed conversion (Figure 2), which means a total recovery of the performance when compared with the non-challenged control.
+In another trial with 480 Ross 308 broilers, Solis Max 2.0 has demonstrated its ability to support animals coping with multiple mycotoxin challenges.
+For broilers challenged with 30 ppb AFB1 and 500 ppb OTA, Solis Max 2.0 supplementation resulted in a significantly 16% higher weight gain, an 18.5% higher final weight, and a 22% better FCR than the challenged group (Figure 2), which means a total recovery of the performance when compared with the non-challenged control.

-Figure 2: Mastersorb Gold improves body weight and FCR of broilers challenged with AFB1 and OTA
+Figure 2: Solis Max 2.0 improves body weight and FCR of broilers challenged with AFB1 and OTA; different letters indicate significant difference (p<0.05)

 Proactive management: tackle multiple mycotoxin challenges head on